H. Joe : Description of Research Interests

 Specific situations where I have made use of modern multivariate concepts include:

-Current and future research includes development of models and inference procedures for multivariate applications in biostatistics, econometrics and finance, genetics, psychometrics and data mining.
+Current and future research includes development of models and inference procedures for multivariate applications in biostatistics, econometrics and finance, genetics, psychometrics and machine learning.